 Darren Prince: [00:14:18] That’s exactly what happened.

 Jordan Harbinger: [00:14:19] You’re getting heavy in the baseball card trade.
 I’m finding it really funny that the guy that you started with now works with you.
 I mean, what are the odds of that?

-Darren Prince: [00:14:27] I know and he’s great.
+Darren Prince: [00:14:27] I know, and he’s great.
 We still laugh about it to this day.
-I mean, he does amazing on my agency.
-So he’s vice president and he was with me during a very special time in my life, and he’s there again now.
+I mean, he does amazing in my agency.
+So he’s vice president, and he was with me during a very special time in my life, and he’s there again now.

-Jordan Harbinger: [00:14:37] Terrible at selling baseball cards, really good at wrangling A-list talents.
+Jordan Harbinger: [00:14:37] Terrible at selling baseball cards, really good at wrangling A-list talent.

 Darren Prince: [00:14:41] Exactly.